 Knowing about the Dunning-Kruger Effect is important if you want to avoid binary thinking.
 Our smartphones give us access to the basics about any and every topic.
 This primes us for feeling way too confident about our understanding of way too many things.

 Stay humble and learn more before bragging and boasting about how much of an expert you are.
-Also, binary thinking should be a good clue for you that you’re actually just making assumptions and generalizations instead of actually being an expert in the field.
+Also, binary thinking should be a good clue for you that you’re just making assumptions and generalizations instead of actually being an expert in the field.

 7. Embrace Uncertainty